-Account suspensions and read-only status are generally used by the Abuse Prevention Team as a last resort.
+Account suspensions are generally used by the Abuse Prevention Team as a last resort.
 In most cases, a user will be provided with an opportunity to delete any content that is in violation of the Terms of Service

 before his or her account is suspended or placed in read-only mode.
 Immediate suspensions are done for certain reasons, including but not limited to: